PROTOTYPES

 The car had a heat-absorbing glass roof, curved round side windows, laminated heated front and rear window.
 The car was covered in a total of 43 square feet of safety glass.

-The car was acquired by Prince Philip for his own personal use for two years before being loaned to the National Motor Museum at Bealulieu.
-The car was then owned by the late Don Pither who sadly died in 2002.
+The GTS was acquired by Prince Philip for his own personal use for two years before being loaned to the National Motor Museum at Beaulieu.
+The car was then owned by the late Scimitar and Sabre expert 'Don Pither' who sadly passed away in 2002.

-66 OGLE is now back in the hands of one of its designers "Professor Carl Olson" now in America.
+66 OGLE is now in America, but in the safe hands of one of its designers "ex-Ogle - Professor Carl Olson".

 OgleGTEModel.jpg (134410 bytes)